A reader in the margin

 Not a cloud service

 Desktop app.
 Local files.
-Plain markdown.
-Your writing never leaves your machine.
+Your unpublished manuscript never leaves your machine — and is never used to train a model.

 Beta